 The main streets of the old town have plenty of shopping options, however we found that the centre of the castle had market stalls with the same items for cheaper prices.
 Our advice is to browse a few different stores before buying as there’s a good chance you’ll find an item at a lower cost.

 Rhodes Town covers a large area and there’s a lot to do!
-You couldn’t possibly see and do everything, but our 1-day itinerary is designed to cover the main sites for an action-packed day of relaxation.
+You couldn’t possibly see and do everything, but our one day in Rhodes Town itinerary is designed to cover the main sites for an action-packed day of relaxation.
 If you prefer a more leisurely time in the city, why not walk around the old town castle streets and then visit the harbour and beach?
 Our entire itinerary should take around 8 hours, so we’d recommend starting as early as you can!

 If you have any questions about visiting Rhodes Town or have a suggestion, get in touch!